Technology Entrepreneurship and Innovation in Israel

 Lecture at Hebrew University.
 Visit the Dead Sea and the Shrine of the Book, Yad Vashem Holocaust Museum, Bridge of Strings, Knesset, Supreme Court, Mount of Olives, Garden of Gethsemane, Via Dolorosa, Church of the Holy Sepluchre, Mahane Yehuda Market, Western Wall, and participate in Shabbat of a Lifetime.

-The program will have a maximum size of 25 and will target a diverse group of students, as the subject matter covered is applicable to all.
+The program will target a diverse group of students, as the subject matter covered is applicable to all.
 Therefore, Business students, Engineering students, students in the Biosciences, and any other interested students are eligible to apply.
+Students must have a GPA of 2.5 or greater and have completed one semester on-campus.

 Business School Scholarship